dotnet/designs/accepted/2023/simplify-output-paths.md

 The artifacts folder will by default be named `.artifacts`.
 The convention we will use to determine which folder the artifacts folder should go in will be:

 - If a `Directory.Build.props` file was used in the build, put the artifacts folder in the same folder where `Directory.Build.props` was found, which will typically be at the root of a repo.
 Since MSBuild already probes for `Directory.Build.props`, we should be able to use this folder for the artifacts with minimal perf impact
-- Look for a folder with a `.sln` file in it, walking up the directory tree from the current project folder to the root.
-When a `.sln` file is found, put the artifacts folder in that same directory.
-We may need an additional intrinsic MSBuild function to do this, as the `GetDirectoryNameOfFileAbove` function doesn't support wildcards for the file name
-- If neither a `Directory.Build.props` file nor a `.sln` file was found, then put the artifacts folder in the project folder.
+- If a `Directory.Build.props` file was not found, then put the artifacts folder in the project folder.

 To override the default artifacts folder path, the `ArtifactsPath` property can be used.
 If `ArtifactsPath` is set, then `UseArtifactsOutput` will default to `true` and it won't be necessary to set both properties.  `ArtifactsPath` should normally be set in a `Directory.Build.props` file.
 For example: